 What we are doing is that we are, once again, seeing that God follows a well-established pattern for revealing His intention.
 What He does is this: He announces in a very broad generality something that He is going to do.
 And then, maybe from one prophet to another—or even through the same prophet—He begins to reveal specifics about what He has announced very broadly before.

 We can see very clearly that God—through Jeremiah, for example, in Jeremiah 31—said that He was going to make a New Covenant.
 He did this in light of Israel's stiffneckedness, and their rebellious and revolting conduct.
 Ezekiel followed Jeremiah as a prophet.
 We find through Ezekiel that God was going to give His Spirit; and, in addition to giving His Spirit, He was also going to cleanse their hearts.
 He was going to remove the stony heart, and this was going to cause them to walk in His law.
 Now, that's getting pretty specific!
-That's all in one chapter, within about four verses of Ezekiel 36.
+That's all in one chapter (Ezekiel 36:24-28).

 Do you see the pattern?
 He announces what He's going to do.
 Then He makes it very specific.
 But between Ezekiel and Jesus Christ—when it actually became a reality—was almost 600 years.
 That's a long time.
 Three times longer than the United States, as a nation, is old.